AngelosDid/AResCoN/README.md

 * A primary output of Cellpose (recommended) or Stardist is required.
 You can find notebooks for training/predictions on Cellpose github page.
 A notebook for predictions is also attached here.

+* The naming of the obtained ROIs must be similar to the ROIs provided in the repository, namely 001_001, 001_002, 001_003 and so on, with the first four characters (001_) being always the same.

 * At present, AResCoN only works on Windows.
 Kindly ignore the Linux option.

 * AResCoN works optimally with **16-bit** images and has been tested so far only with 20x magnified captures.
 8-bit images and lower or higher magnifications are likely to work too.